evalseth/evalseth.github.io/README.md

-# Brendan Keith's website
+# Eirik Valseth's website

 This is intended to be my personal webpage.
+Note that it is currently under construction!
-Please feel free to [browse the website](https://brendankeith.github.io/)!
+Please feel free to [browse the website](https://evalseth.github.io/)!

 ---

 ## Credits

-Federico Fuentes greatly assisted me in creating this website and I owe him much gratitude for it.
-I literally copied [his webpage](https://federicofuentes.github.io/) and then replaced his personal information with mine.
+This website was created with the help of Brendan Keith.
+I literally copied [his webpage](https://brendankeith.github.io/) and then replaced his personal information with mine.

 Additional credits to the original creator of the website template [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) and to the creator of [Academicons](http://jpswalsh.github.io/academicons/).
 Thanks!